reaper699/lisk-docs/SourceInstall.md

 Verify that Lisk has started without any errors and synchronized with the db.

-After it starts, open: [http://localhost:8000/](http://localhost:8000/) if on the mainnet or [http://localhost:7000/](http://localhost:7000/) if on a testnet, replacing **localhost** with your public IP address if you have one.
+After it starts, open: [http://localhost:8000/](http://localhost:8000/) if on the mainnet (once Lisk is launched) or [http://localhost:7000/](http://localhost:7000/) if on a testnet, replacing **localhost** with your public IP address if you have one.

 The Lisk web client should launch successfully.